 - employees relocating from their current position in Ithaca

-- individuals (citizens of the host country or not) who are recruited specifically for this activity overseas
+- individuals (citizens of the host country or not) who are recruited specifically for an activity overseas

 Regardless of the duration of the assignment, work performed overseas can present a range of legal, financial, safety, and logistical considerations that create complications and could add expenses.
 Consideration also must be given to whether the arrangement could trigger corporate registration or licensing requirements that may result in additional financial or regulatory obligations in the host country.
 Poor planning can result in immigration issues, tax penalties, and other avoidable costs.

 Although Cornell does not directly employ individuals abroad, a variety of options are available to meet the needs of your project and budget and the people you are seeking to hire.
-It is important to consider your staffing needs early because the options available to you may require substantial lead time.
+It is important to consider your staffing needs early because the available options may require substantial lead time.

 Three Key International Staffing Considerations